'Harry Potter' will soon add 4 new e-books to the wizarding world

 Last year marked the 20th anniversary of the release of the first book in J.K.
 Rowling's popular fantasy series.

-In two decades, half a million Harry Potter books have been sold and the series has been translated into 80 languages, according to the series' official site.
+In two decades, half a billion Harry Potter books have been sold and the series has been translated into 80 languages, according to the series' official site.

 The book series has led to films, theme parks and a Broadway musical.
 Rowling launched Pottermore.com in 2011 as Harry Potter's official web home and a digital interactive site for fans.
 The publishing arm produces Potter-related e-books and audiobooks.

-Note: CORRECTION: This story has been updated to clarify the number of Harry Potter books sold worldwide.